Solution Focused Practice has many applications and BRIEF can deliver training in relation to most of these.

 Two professional groups have been especially drawn to Solution Focused Practice:

 Solution Focused Practice in Drug and Alcohol Work has been a ground-breaking course for many professionals in this field.
 Here motivation is a huge issue and BRIEF’s simple motivation-creating techniques have been especially useful in outreach and hostel work.
 Here the absence of a need to talk about or even admit the problem has proved a great advantage to professionals and clients alike.
 This programme can is now offered on an in-house basis.

 Solution Focused Groupwork is becoming increasingly popular and has become a particular interest of Harvey Ratner who runs these courses.
 Harvey has run groups for young people in different settings including schools but he has also worked in groups with trauma survivors and with parents.
 The challenge here is to develop ways to encourage stories of success and possibility while attending to most groups’ propensity to share and then ruminate on the more problematic aspects of life.
 This course can be offered on an in-house basis.

-Four day foundation course in Solution Focused practice.
+Four-day foundation course in Solution Focused practice.
 This 'flag-ship' programme has been the introduction to Solution Focus for many of the UK's leading practitioners.
-Exciting, energising and inspiring many participants can't wait to get back to their work to use the ideas.
+Exciting, energising and inspiring many participants can't wait to get back to their work to put their newly-learnt skills into practice.